-Those appointed by a General Assembly report to the next General Assembly unless otherwise directed.

-6.50.3 A commission cannot itself appoint a commission, but can, unless prohibited by the terms of its appointment, appoint any committee to perform specified duties.
+Those appointed by a General Assembly report to the next General Assembly unless otherwise directed. - 6.50.3 Except for a special commission to scrutinise, correct and confirm its minutes, a commission cannot itself appoint a commission, but can, unless prohibited by the terms of its appointment, appoint any committee to perform specified duties.
 A commission is responsible for, and may set aside or vary, the actions of any committee it has appointed.